AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ### Example scenarios

 In this section, different scenarios for Customer AI instances are described as well as the required and recommended event types.
-Refer to the [standard events table](#standard-events) above for more information on the data type and its field path.
+Refer to the [standard events table](#standard-events) above for more information on the mixin and its field path.

 >[!NOTE]
 >
 > Required event types are used to clearly and unambiguously identify web user activity.
 The number of required event types will change based on the prediction goal and structure of your schema.
-If you are unsure a particular event type is needed, it is recommended to include that event type.
+If you are unsure a particular event type is needed, it is recommended to include that event type while building your CEE schema.
+If you are using Adobe Analytics or Adobe Audience Manager data, the required standard events should be available depending on the data you are streaming.

 ### Scenario 1: Purchase conversion on an e-commerce retail website